Pope pays tribute journalists killed; says press freedom vital

 Francis urged the media to not lose interest in tragedies even when they no longer make headlines.

-“Who is taking about the Rohingya today?
-Who is taking about the Yazidi today?
+“Who is talking about the Rohingya today?
+Who is talking about the Yazidi today?
 They have been forgotten and they continue to suffer,” he said.

 Nearly one million Rohingya Muslims from mostly Buddhist Myanmar have fled to Bangladesh, most following a Myanmar military-led crackdown in 2017 that U.N. investigators have said was conducted with “genocidal intent”.
 Myanmar has denied almost all allegations of atrocities.